kanait/Gaia/README.md

 # Gaia

-This is an unofficial version of [Gaia](https://github.com/AnkaChan/Gaia) that has been quickly hacked to make it compilable on Linux OS while retaining the ability to compile on Windows.
+This is an unofficial version of [Gaia](https://github.com/AnkaChan/Gaia) that has been quickly hacked to make it compilable on Linux OS while still being compilable on Windows OS.
 It has only been tested on Ubuntu 22.04 LTS.

+Please note that in this version, the submodules CuMatrix and MeshFrame2 have been made independent from their original repositories and integrated into this repository.

 ---